 - Simple Banana Quinoa Pancakes

 - Preheat a cast iron skillet or griddle on medium heat.

 - Whisk all your dry ingredients together in a medium bowl.
-Beat in your wet ingredients until the batter is smooth, slightly runny but holds its shape.
+Beat in your wet ingredients until the batter is smooth and slightly runny, but holds its shape.

 - Test to see if your pan is hot by flicking water on it.
 If the water sizzles, you're ready to cook!

-- Serve with dairy-free butter and Vermont maple syrup.
-And of course, enjoy!
+- Serve with dairy-free butter and Vermont maple syrup, then enjoy!